5l1v3r1/Toolgy/README.md

 Open python IDE and import the project, my development tool is PyCharm, it's very powerful.

 ## How to Use
-First, your system environment needs include 'adb', most of toolgy's functions are base on `adb shell` command.
+First, your system environment needs include `adb`, most of toolgy's functions are base on `adb shell` command.

 Please follow the official guide to setup.
 - https://developer.android.com/studio/command-line/adb